-My research interests lie in the social and cultural history of Russia and the Soviet Union and healthcare history.
+I am a historian of Russia and the Soviet Union, with a particular interest in healthcare history.
 My first book examined the construction of the New Soviet Person through physical culture ideology, propaganda and practice.
-The project to improve the health of both the physical and social body, and to shape the New Soviet Person, was undertaken in different ways in early Soviet Russia (physical culture being just one example).
-In my current book project, Soviet Nightingales: Caring for Communists, 1917-1991, I examine Soviet nurses and medical workers in their quest for greater rights and professional recognition.
+The Soviet project attempted to improve the health of both the physical and social body, seeking to shape the New Soviet Person.
+My second book project, Soviet Nightingales: Caring for Communists, 1917-1991, focuses on Soviet nurses and medical workers in their quest for greater rights and professional recognition.
+Soviet society is analysed through the prism of nursing, illuminating political and social attitudes to gender, class, and care.

-My project, "Growing Old in the Soviet Union, 1945-1991", received a Wellcome Trust Investigator Award.
+My current project, "Growing Old in the Soviet Union, 1945-1991", received a Wellcome Trust Investigator Award.
 Research conducted over the course of the award will analyse state approaches to ageing that include scientific research, healthcare policy, medical services, and psychiatry.
 The project also explores subjective aspects of ageing by finding out what it was like growing old in the world's first socialist society, as well as the influence of gerontology in the Soviet Union and abroad.
 Such a holistic approach to examining ageing will provide scholars with an important blueprint for the study of ageing societies in history and contribute to how people and societies understand the ageing experience.
-Three postdoctoral research fellows will be joining the project team and the Award will commence in January 2019.
+Three postdoctoral research fellows will conduct research on aspects of ageing and gerontology to help deepen our understanding of late Soviet society and attitudes to ageing.

 Lecturer in Modern European History, Liverpool John Moores University, 2015 - present